Kerosene-Labs/espresso/README.md

 # Espresso
-An opinionated build tool for Java.
-Because Maven and Gradle are disasterous messes.
+An opinionated build tool for Java applications.